MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 2. After you sign in, a screen displays any paused migrations, providing details about what has been completed and what remains.

-3. If you want to add additional migration tasks, select **Select new sources and destinations**; otherwise, select **Next**.
+3. If you want to add more migration tasks, select **Select new sources and destinations**; otherwise, select **Next**.
 Your migration jobs will be resumed.
 If you are migrating files from an on-premises SharePoint Server, you are prompted for your username and password for that site.

 ## Incremental migration